honeylizard/frontend-challenges/README.md

 - Toggle light and dark mode
 - **Bonus**: Drag and drop to reorder items on the list

+### Solution Features
+- Responsive Design
+- Internationalization Capabilities
+- WCAG 2.0 AA compliance (except for color contrasts as the color scheme is a hard requirement)
+- User can toggle between light and dark mode

 ### Notes

 - I have not implemented the bonus feature of drag and drop.
 Might come back to that later...